M.S. in Nursing (MSN)

 - Calibrate and use equipment

-- Write with a pen/pencil and use a keyboard and/or mouse
+- Write with a pen/pencil and use keyboard and/or mouse

 - Sit, stand, move within classrooms, labs, acute nursing units, operating rooms, emergency rooms, community settings, and long-term care facilities for as long as required.

 Clinical facilities are selected based on the opportunity to provide the student experiences that meet the learning outcomes of the course.
-The assignment to a clinical site is made at the beginning of the semester, or earlier, and is dependent on faculty and the institutions availability.
+The assignment to a clinical group is made at the beginning of the semester, or earlier, and is dependent on faculty and the institutions availability.
 Students must be aware that they may need to travel a distance (up to 1.5 hours) from campus to attend assigned clinical sites.
-Nurse practitioners are required to carry their own student nurse professional liability insurance.
+Students should also be aware that some clinical rotations may be in the evening or on Saturdays or Sundays.
+Please note that the university carries malpractice insurance on all students.

 Doctor of Nursing Practice